cityofaustin/atd-moped/moped-etl/data-tracker-sync/README.md

 11. Run the sync script again with the last timestamp that you used.
 You should see the script log an update of the Knack record that you created earlier.
 Check the row in the test Data Tracker app and you should see that the title has been updated with your edit

+Alternately, you can run the script with the dry run flag `--dry-run`

 #### Backfilling a new column